uncc-visionlab/ros_georegistration/google_ee/README.md

 		* randomMulti

 	* If argument 1 is manual:
-		* The lat long coordinates being the next 2 arguments.
+		* The lat long coordinates being the next two arguments.
-		* The number of pixels in x and y for the final arguments.
+		* The number of pixels in x and y for the next two arguments.
+		* The meter per pixel ratio for the final arguement.
 		* sar, naip, cloudy, and cloudless can be used at the end as optional arguments.
 		* EXAMPLE (w/o SAR or NAIP):

-			`python ee_mapDownloader.py manual 48.852411 -121.706750 5000 5000`
+			`python ee_mapDownloader.py manual 48.852411 -121.706750 5000 5000 1`

 		* EXAMPLE (w/ SAR and NAIP):

-			`python ee_mapDownloader.py manual 48.852411 -121.706750 5000 5000 sar naip`
+			`python ee_mapDownloader.py manual 48.852411 -121.706750 5000 5000 1 sar naip`

 		* GENERIC:

-			`python ee_mapDownloader.py manual latCoord longCoord xPixels yPixels [sar] [naip] [cloudy] [cloudless]`
+			`python ee_mapDownloader.py manual latCoord longCoord xPixels yPixels mpr [sar] [naip] [cloudy] [cloudless]`

 	* If argument 1 is random:
 		* The upper left corner lat long coordinates being the next 2 arguments.
 		* The bottom right corner lat long coordinates for the next 2 arguments.
-		* The number of pixels in x and y for the final arguments.
+		* The number of pixels in x and y for the next two arguments.
+		* The meter per pixel ratio for the final argument.
 		* sar, naip, cloudy, and cloudless can be used at the end as optional arguements.
 		* EXAMPLE (w/o SAR or NAIP):

-			`python ee_mapDownloader.py random 48.852411 -121.706750 32.534790 -80.935663 5000 5000 `
+			`python ee_mapDownloader.py random 48.852411 -121.706750 32.534790 -80.935663 5000 5000 1`

 		* EXAMPLE (w/ SAR and NAIP):

-			`python ee_mapDownloader.py random 48.852411 -121.706750 32.534790 -80.935663 5000 5000 sar naip`
+			`python ee_mapDownloader.py random 48.852411 -121.706750 32.534790 -80.935663 5000 5000 5 sar naip`

 		* GENERIC:

-			`python ee_mapDownloader.py random latCoord longCoord latCoord longCoord xPixels yPixels [sar] [naip] [cloudy] [cloudless]`
+			`python ee_mapDownloader.py random latCoord longCoord latCoord longCoord xPixels yPixels mpr [sar] [naip] [cloudy] [cloudless]`

 	* If argument 1 is randomMulti:
-		* Same as if argument 1 is random, however the number of images must be after the bottom right corner arguments.
+		* Same as if argument 1 is random, however the number of images must be after the meter per pixel argument.
 		* EXAMPLE (w/o SAR or NAIP):

 			`python ee_mapDownloader.py randomMulti 48.852411 -121.706750 32.534790 -80.935663 5000 5000 5`